-Meet Gillian and Khalig, Business Analysts at Emergn.
+Meet Gillian Barnes and Khalig Mamedov, Business Analysts at Emergn.
 Being a Business Analyst is a license to be curious, they say.
 Now and then they’re also taking on the role of Scrum Master or Delivery Manager and enjoy the challenge of not knowing it all at the beginning as they put the pieces together.

 In this coffee chat, we’ll dive into what life is like inside Emergn for Business Analysts.

 What is the Business Analyst role in a nutshell?